 Google Analytics 4 doesn’t use customized views like Universal Analytics.
 Instead, you have a single reporting view.
 You can apply data filters to your reporting view to filter out internal traffic instead of creating a custom view like you would in Universal Analytics.

 Keep reading to learn about missing views in GA4 and how to use a data filter to exclude your internal traffic.
+You can also check out the video below for a step-by-step review of what to do about GA4's missing views:

 What Are Views in Universal Analytics?